Yu-Wun Tang

 Copied!

-Yu-Wun Tang is a Senior Director with Alvarez & Marsal Tax in Sydney.
-He advises on and specialises in M&A tax offerings for private equity funds and corporates, specifically tax due diligence, tax structuring, tax review of documentation, and structuring efficient management incentive arrangements.
-Yu-Wun has a particular interest and expertise in advising on technology and software transactions.
+Mr. Tang specializes in M&A tax advisory services for private equity funds and corporates, including tax due diligence, transaction structuring, tax review of transaction documentation, and the design of efficient management incentive arrangements.
+With more than 13 years of combined tax and legal experience, he has particular expertise in advising on technology and software transactions.

-Yu-Wun brings more than 11 years of tax and legal experience.
-Prior to joining A&M, he worked with a Big Four company in Australia as a Director in the International Tax and Transaction Services practice.
-Previously, he spent nearly three years working in other legal roles.
+Prior to joining A&M, Mr. Tang worked at a Big Four firm in Australia within the International Tax and Transaction Services practice.

-Yu-Wun earned a Bachelor’s degree in Commerce (majoring in Finance)/Law from the University of New South Wales and a Master’s degree in Law from the University of Sydney.
-He is admitted to the Supreme Court of NSW and the High Court of Australia.
+Mr. Tang earned a BCom in finance and an LLB from the University of New South Wales, as well as an LLM from the University of Sydney.
+He is admitted to the Supreme Court of New South Wales and the High Court of Australia.

 Insights By This Professional